DragonSenses/complete-ecommerce-store/journey.md

 import prismadb from "@/lib/prismadb";

 /**
- * Retrieve the total count of sales of a given store
+ * Get the number of orders that have been paid for a given store
- * @param storeId - Unique identifier for the given store
+ * @param storeId - The ID of the store to query
- * @returns the sales count for a given store
+ * @returns the sales count as a number
  */
 export default async function getSalesCount(storeId: string) {
-  // Query database for to retrieve the count of paid orders const salesCount = await prismadb.order.count({
+  // Use prismadb to count the paid orders that match the storeId const salesCount = await prismadb.order.count({
     where: {
       storeId: storeId,